 I don’t have any support staff, but I can imagine a similar analysis is applicable for handling phone calls from potential clients.
 If you can use a virtual answering service for a modest amount and then make valuable use of that extra time, that’s money well spent.

 If you clip coupons and only buy things on Black Friday, running a business might be a challenge for you.
-I wish I had more eloquent way to put it, but time is money.
+I wish I had a more eloquent way to put it, but time is money.

-But if you possess basic social skills, this is a terrible place to try and save money.
+But if you possess basic social skills, turning down networking opportunities is a terrible way to try and save money.
 Building a personal network is one of the most important things you can do.
 You can easily do that by going to 2–4 lunches a month.